 Kayaking With Beluga Whales In Churchill

 Hearing this news was frustrating.
 Especially since D was just two weeks from his sixth birthday.
 We understood that it was due to new insurance rules put in place.
-We spoke with the people at Sea North Tours and they rearranged the tour so that Christina and D could join one of the support zodiacs so that they wouldn’t miss out on the experience entirely.
+We spoke with the people at Sea North Tours and they rearranged the tour so that Christina and D could join one of the support zodiacs so that they wouldn’t miss out on one of Canada’s best wildlife experiences.

 After a one-hour delay, we finally got the go-ahead from the Sea North team.
 The crowd in the lobby breathed a sigh of relief.
 We all went to meet the bus for the short drive to Churchill dockyards.